dmccuskey/lua-corovel/README.md

 ### Why Corovel ? ###

-I created Corovel so that I could run modules from my Corona library in a server environment (eg, async TCP Sockets, Websockets, and WAMP).
+I created Corovel so that I could run certain modules from my DMC Corona Library in a server environment (eg, async TCP Sockets, WebSockets, and WAMP).
+I figured if I could create an enviroment similar to the Corona SDK, then I wouldn't have to re-write any libraries.

 The Corona SDK environment provides a rich environment for asynchronous programming via two core objects: the Corona Runtime and Corona Timer.
 The Runtime sends out events every "frame" and the Timer will call a handler after a certain time has passed.
-Each of these items can have listeners/callbacks attached to them.
+These are important building blocks for async code.

+*Corovel is NOT the Corona SDK*

+Corovel *does not* provide any visual services to code – eg, sprites, game-engine, etc.

+### Features ###

+Though it's in its infancy, Corovel is pretty cool.
+It will allow you to:

+* Run unmodified, non-visual code from Corona SDK on a server (not all object types have been created)

+* create any number of Corvel environments
+  Combined with Lua Lanes, each environment can run it its own OS thread. (this already works)